nartc/angular-three/libs/core/breaking.md

 - `NgtObjectInputs` -> `NgtObjectProps`
 - `NgtObjectInputsState` -> `NgtObjectPropsState`
 - Abstract classes are rewritten to use `inject()`.
 Hence, derived classes do not need to pass DIs into `super()` calls anymore
+- `[parameters]` on Materials are removed.
+Please use individual Inputs